zerotier/lf/README.md

 The grade that you receive'll be your last, we swear | bad#0 horse#10
 ```

 When you ask for `bad horse#` (in the very first example) the trailing hash is expanded to `#0#18446744073709551615`.
 That huge number is the maximum value of a 64-bit unsigned integer.
 Leaving off the trailing hash is equivalent to `#0` and gets only ordinal zero.
 Using `#2#10` asks for ordinals two through ten inclusive.
+Try it!

-#### First Come, First Serve!
+#### Conflict Resolution

 If LF is open and decentralized, what happens if someone does this?